fastmcp-me/fast-pyairbyte/README.md

 ### Security Note

-When using the hosted server, the OpenAI API key is securely configured as an environment variable on the server, so no sensitive information needs to be included in your client configuration.
-For local deployments, only the OpenAI API key needs to be passed via MCP configuration, while other optional settings can be configured in a .env file.
+Both hosted and local servers now require you to provide your own OpenAI API key via MCP environment variables.
+This ensures better security and cost control.
+For local deployments, additional optional settings can be configured in a .env file.

 ---